mustaric/pilotTessContent/Introduction.md

-# Welcome to the Timeseries Integrated Knoweledge Engine
+# Welcome to the Time series Integrated Knoweledge Engine
 ![TESS Sketch](images/tess-icon.png)

 This [JupyterHub](https://jupyter.org/hub) instance running on AWS is intended to allow you to learn new data analysis tools, collaborate with your colleagues in a common workspace, customize data visualizations, and ultimately do research on TESS and Kepler data.